-- carrying out rigorous "right to work" checks to confirm a prospective employee's eligibility to work in the UK and ensuring that any agencies used to supply temporary workers carry out equivalent checks; - carrying out pre-employment checks to verify the identity of prospective employees and to ensure that such employees are aged over 16; - ensuring that an employment contract is in place with each member of staff prior to the commencement of their employment at ABP; - ensuring that the bank accounts to which salaries are paid match the name of the relevant employee; and - ensuring that all of our employees are paid at least the National Living Wage rate.
+- carrying out rigorous "right to work" checks to confirm a prospective employee's eligibility to work in the UK and ensuring that any agencies used to supply temporary workers carry out equivalent checks; - carrying out pre-employment checks to verify the identity of prospective employees and to ensure that such employees are aged over 16;

+- ensuring that an employment contract is in place with each member of staff prior to the commencement of their employment at ABP; - ensuring that the bank accounts to which salaries are paid match the name of the relevant employee; and - ensuring that all of our employees are paid at least the National Living Wage rate.

 ABP maintains healthy relationships with its trade union partners and attends quarterly meetings with Unite, ABP's recognised trade union, to discuss any items and areas that may affect any part of ABP's Unite members.
-Matters such as ABP's terms and conditions of employment, learning and development, business change and ABP's "Good to Great" initiative are often discussed at these meetings.
-Unite also undertake Annual pay and conditions of employment negotiations with ABP.
+Matters such as ABP's terms and conditions of employment, learning and development and business changes are often discussed at these meetings.
+Unite also undertake annual pay and conditions of employment negotiations with ABP.